atsareg/DIRACDocs/source/UserGuide/WebPortalReference/RawIntegrity/index.rst

   **Checksum**

       **Value of the checksum file which is also calculated at the original write time at the Online storage.
-If the two checksums match the integrity of the Þle in CASTOR can be assumed.**
+If the two checksums match the integrity of the file in CASTOR can be assumed.**

   **PFN**